-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 1.77% per year.
-Prices in 2017 are 1339.8% higher than prices in 1865.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 1.77% per year.
+Prices in 2018 are 1364.6% higher than prices in 1865.

 |Average inflation rate||1.77%|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 Raw data for these calculations comes from the Bureau of Labor Statistics' Consumer Price Index (CPI), established in 1913.
 Inflation data from 1665 to 1912 is sourced from a historical study conducted by political science professor Robert Sahr at Oregon State University.